Barbadian Americans

 Barbadian (or Bajan) Americans are Americans of full or partial Barbadian heritage.
-The 2000 Census recorded 53,785 US residents born on the Caribbean island 52,170 of whom were born to non-American parents and 54,509 people who described their ethnicity as Barbadian.
-The 2010 US Census estimation report stated more than 62,000 Barbadian Americans are resident in the United States, most of whom are in the area of New York City extending from Rhode Island to Delaware.
-In past years, some also moved to the areas of Chicago, Illinois, and Boston, Massachusetts.
+The 2000 Census recorded 53,785 United States residents born in Barbados, 52,170 of whom were born to non-American parents and 54,509 people who described their ethnicity as Barbadian.
+The 2010 US Census estimated that report stated more than 62,000 Barbadian Americans lived in the United States, most of whom are in the area of New York City extending from Rhode Island to Delaware.
+In past years, some also moved to the areas of Chicago, Illinois and Boston, Massachusetts.

 History

 The first Barbadian immigrants in the United States were white Barbadian settlers.
 Some of these white settlers from Barbados were former indentured servants, who were replaced by African black slaves brought to the island in vast numbers for its flourishing sugar industry after 1650.
+Before English colonists settled Charles Town in 1670, the Lords Proprietors of Carolina studied the sugar plantation system in Barbados and invited white Barbadian settlers to help establish colony.
+Some settlers rbought enslaved Africans and African Barbadians with them.
 Barbadians were sent to Carolina as slaves.
 The first West Indians brought to the United States were forced laborers from Barbados, who were transferred to South Carolina in the 1670s to work on plantations.
 Slaves from Barbados became a significant part of the black population in Virginia, mainly in the tidewater region of the Chesapeake Bay.
+Barbadian settlers brought the West Indian plantation model to Carolina, where it helped rice cultivation by the 1690s.

 Settlement patterns

 Barbadians are concentrated in New York City, primarily in Queens and surrounding areas.
 Barbadian immigrants began settling in New York around the year 1900.

-Nearly 57% of Barbadians live in New York and around 9% live in Florida.
+Nearly 57% of Barbadians in the United States live in New York and around 9% live in Florida.

 The counties with the largest Barbadian population are Erie County, New York, Monroe County, New York, Westchester County, New York, Rockland County, New York, Kings County, New York, Queens County, New York, Bronx County, New York, Nassau County, New York, Suffolk County, Massachusetts and Broward County, Florida.